Demystifying quantum escapism on the honeycomb lattice

 In contrast, the Iz state is a daring escapist, attempting to win over the rest of the competing states by the shear force of quantum fluctuations, and succeeding significantly with a little help from the out-of-plane coupling.
 It is yet to be found in any real material.

-Once the analytical expressions for the chemical potentials $\mu(J_3,\Delta_n)$, Eqs.~(\ref{eq_mus}) and (\ref{eq_mu_dZZ}), are found, the computational ease of finding the $O(S)$ energies by MAGSWT in the full parameter space of the phase diagram of the model (\ref{eq_H}) is rather remarkable.
+Once the analytical expressions for the shifts of the chemical potential $\mu(J_3,\Delta_n)$, Eqs.~(\ref{eq_mus}) and (\ref{eq_mu_dZZ}), are found, the computational ease of finding the $O(S)$ energies by MAGSWT in the full parameter space of the phase diagram of the model (\ref{eq_H}) is rather remarkable.

 To demonstrate this feature explicitly, in Figure~\ref{Fig_Es_3D} we provide an example of the 2D energy surfaces ${\cal E}(J_3,\Delta_1)$ for the FM, ZZ, and Iz states for the partial-$XXZ$ version of the model (\ref{eq_H}), $\Delta_3\!=\!1$, for $S\!=\!1/2$ case.
 From the intersects of such energy surfaces, we construct the groundstate phase diagrams, presented next.